VisiPics is provided "as is", without warranty of any kind and without technical support.

 I want to publish VisiPics on my Website, or on a CD-Rom for a magazine

 The copyright notice says: "It is strictly forbidden to modify, merge, publish, license, distribute and/or sell copies of VisiPics".
 Many websites publish VisiPics without authorization...
 I don't really mind, but I would prefer a link toward my official publisher (see the download page).
-If you want to publish it along with a magazine, please contact me by email.
-I usually ask for a copy of your magazine for collection purposes.
+If you want to publish it along with a magazine, please contact me by email first.